-In 1992, the family of two former Bethlehem Steel Company employees were awarded $3.8 million in damages.
+In 1992, the family of two former Bethlehem Steel Company employees was awarded $3.8 million in damages.
 Both workers passed away from mesothelioma after working long hours at the steel company, where they experienced repeated asbestos exposure.

 Eagle-Picher Industries Inc., Pittsburgh Corning Corp., and Owens-Illinois Inc. were all found at fault by the Baltimore City Court.
 All three companies were responsible for the manufacturing of asbestos-containing parts that were used at the steel company.

 Cancer Treatment in Baltimore

 There are several physicians in Baltimore and within the surrounding area that provide comprehensive cancer treatment, including the following:

 - Dr. Arthur N. Mcnu, Jr: 2041 Georgia Avenue, Washington, D.C., 20060